DockHealth/dockhealth-widgets/README.md

 `url`: the full URL to the widget.
 Required.
 Must be unique across ALL widgets.
 Must be https and be accessible over the public internet at the time the POST is made.

 `type`: the type of widget.
 Required.
-Must be either task or patient.
+Must be either TASK or PATIENT.

+`name`: the name to display for the widget in Dock Health patient view.
+Required.

+`height`: the height of widget.
+Default: 500 for Patient, 300 for Task

+`width`: the width of widget.
+Default: 900 for Patient, 650 (max) for Task

 `verificationUrl`: the full URL of the endpoint that will verify widget authenticity.
 Must be https, be accessible over the public internet at the time the POST is made, and pass an authentication challenge (see the Authentication section, below).
 The domain of this endpoint MUST be the same domain of the widget, though it and/or the widget may reside on subdomains of the primary domain.
 A single verification URL can be used to verify all the widgets hosted by that domain.